GiacomoBianchi/solid/README.md

 ## SOLID theme for Attract Mode

-extract in your layouts folder
+extract into layouts folder of Attract Mode